-Unfortunately, often times insurance companies use various tactics to try to avoid paying claims that are filed by their own insureds.
-Thus, it is very important to seek advise from an experienced Glendale personal injury lawyer as soon as possible to help preserve your claim.
-On the other hand, if you feel that your insurance company is wrongfully denying your claim, it is vital you seek advise for a personal injury attorney that has experience in handling first party insurance bad faith claims.
+Unfortunately, oftentimes insurance companies use various tactics to try to avoid paying claims that are filed by their own insureds.
+Thus, it is very important to seek advice from an experienced Glendale personal injury lawyer as soon as possible to help preserve your claim.
+On the other hand, if you feel that your insurance company is wrongfully denying your claim, it is vital you seek advice from a personal injury attorney that has experience in handling first-party insurance bad faith claims.

 Why is the Insurance Adjuster Denying my UM/UIM Claim?

-- Insurance adjuster may try to reduce the value of your claim by denying the cost of future medical care
+- The insurance adjuster may try to reduce the value of your claim by denying the cost of future medical care

-- Insurance company may try arguing that your injuries are the result of a pre-existing medical conditions, rather than the accident
+- Insurance companies may try arguing that your injuries are the result of pre-existing medical conditions, rather than the accident

-- Insurance company may try to reduce the value of your claim by contending that the amount of medical treatment your received were not reasonably necessary and or the medical expenses are ‘too high’ for the type of accident that occurred
+- The insurance company may try to reduce the value of your claim by contending that the amount of medical treatment you received was not reasonably necessary and or the medical expenses are ‘too high’ for the type of accident that occurred

-- Insurance company may try and argue that your physical damages are the result of old age, rather than the accident
+- An insurance company may try and argue that your physical damages are the result of old age, rather than the accident

-- Insurance adjuster may try to devalue your damages with regards to general damages for your physical pain
+- The insurance adjuster may try to devalue your damages with regards to general damages for your physical pain

 - The insurance adjuster may try to devalue your damages with regards to emotional distress and disruption of lifestyle